WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Controller Features
 -------------------

-Controllers for wave energy conversion can be used to determine the force applied by the power take off onto the device in order to extract power from the system.
-Although WECs may also use controllers to control specific PTO components, this section focuses on high-level controllers, which only focus on the total applied PTO force.
-WEC-Sim's controller features support the modeling of both simple passive and reactive controllers as well as more complex methods such as model predictive control.
+The power generation performance of a WEC is highly dependent on the control algorithm used in the system.
+There are different control strategies that have been studied for marine energy applications.
+These control algorithms can be applied directly to the PTO components to achieve a desired output, or they can be high-level controllers which are focused on the total PTO force applied to the WEC.
+The examples presented in this section are based on high- level controller applications.
+WEC-Sim’s controller features support the modeling of both simple passive and reactive controllers as well as more complex methods such as model predictive control.

 The files for the controller tutorials described in this section can be found in the **Controls** examples on the `WEC-Sim Applications repository